-In 2008, the taxpayers of Florida approved Amendment 1; this included a $25,000 Exemption for Tangible Personal Property.
+In 2008, the taxpayers of Florida approved an Amendment to the State Constitution; this included a $25,000 Exemption for Tangible Personal Property.
 Accordingly, the legislature established a filing requirement of a Tangible Personal Property Return for exemption eligibility.

 When must I file my return to receive the $25,000 Tangible Personal Property exemption?

 The return must be filed by April 1st - of the tax year in order to receive the exemption (or within the applicable application deadline extension period).

 What if I don’t file a return?

 Failure to file a return constitutes a failure to apply for the exemption.

 If I have multiple locations for my business, am I required to file separately?

 Yes, a return must be filed for each location within the county where the owner transacts business.
 Freestanding property placed at multiple sites, other than where the owner transacts business, must have a single return filed and will receive one $25,000 exemption (examples: vending and amusement machines, LP/propane tanks, utility and cable company property, billboards, and leased equipment.)